 Vehicles Weapons have to be unlocked and upgraded separately for each vehicle.
 Even if they have the same name, they will have different stats for balancing purposes.

 For all vehicles weapons that you actually intend to use, it’s a good idea to unlock:

 - Ammo Capacity 3 – increases the amount of ammunition for the weapon.
 41 Certs.

 - 1.5x Zoom – makes it more convenient to aim with a weapon.
 50 Certs.

 Performance: you could invest a few hundred certs into Racer Chassis, but it’s not really necessary.
 Flash transport is meant to be cheap, not effective.
-If you really need to get somewhere fast, ESF is usually a better option.
+If you really need to get somewhere fast, Harasser or ESF is usually a better option.